Dynatrace Dashboards and Notebooks offer the following options for exploring your data:

 Go to Notebooks and open or create a notebook you can edit.

-Open the Add menu and select Davis CoPilot.
+Open the Add menu and select Query with AI.
 A new Davis CoPilot notebook section is created with an empty prompt box.

 In the prompt box, type a prompt.
 Try average cpu usage percentage by host